kimchi-project/kimchi/docs/API.md

         * nat: Outgoing traffic will be routed through the host.
         * macvtap: All traffic on this network will be bridged through the specified interface.
+        * vepa: All traffic will be forward to one or more physical devices directly connected to a VEPA-enabled switch.
         * bridge: All traffic on this network will be bridged through a Linux bridged, which is created upon specified interface in case it is not already a Linux bridge.